 All of the tours/workshops will take place in Shapiro 4059 which is located on the fourth floor of the Shapiro Library.

 Join us for a quick tour of the Hatcher and Shapiro Libraries.
 Learn about study spaces, where to get research help, how to find resources, and technology assistance.
 Gain insight into the resources and services available and strategies for efficiently finding information for your research projects.

 Join a Learning Librarian as the questions below are explored.

-What kind of technology help can I get at the library?
+- What kind of technology can I use at the library?

-How can I find scholarly books and articles?
+- How can I find scholarly sources for class assignments, papers, and projects?

-What to Expect at the Career Center’s Fall Expo
+What to Expect at the University Career Center’s Fall Expo

-Not sure if you should attend the Fall Career Expo, or how you should prepare if you do wish to attend?
-Talk with an advisor from the Career Center about making the most of your time at the Fall Career Expo and why you might wish to attend, even if you aren’t currently looking for a job or internship.
-This session will go over how to talk with employers, how to highlight the skills you bring as a transfer student, as well as what to put on your resume.
+Wondering whether or not you should attend any of the Fall Career Events (see listing below), and if so, which ones?
+Not sure how to prepare for each of these events?
+The Fall Career Expo and other fall career events start early in the school year, but they are important opportunities to connect with professionals- both to explore different career fields and to engage with prospective organizations.
+Talk with a coach from the University Career Center about making the most of your time at any of the Fall Career Events and why you should attend, even if you aren’t currently looking for a job or internship.
+This session will go over how to talk with employers, how to highlight the skills you bring as a transfer student, and what to put on your resume.